NickDenji/news_project-docker-/README.md

 ---

-## Run with Docker (Recommended for Submission)
+## Run with Docker

-This project can be run entirely using Docker without setting up a database manually.
+This project can be run entirely using Docker without additional setup.

 ### Build the container